amogh2004/CN-Assignments/Assignment1/Info_A08.md

 **STATUS CODE 302** </br>
 HTTP 302.
 The HTTP response status code 302 Found is a common way of performing URL redirection. ...
 This is an invitation to the user agent (e.g. a web browser) to make a second, otherwise identical, request to the new URL specified in the location field.
 The end result is a redirection to the new URL.</br></br>
 **STATUS CODE 403**</br>
 The 403 (Forbidden) status code indicates that the server understood the request but refuses to authorize it.
-A server that wishes to make public why the request has been forbidden can describe that reason in the response payload (if any).
-Thus, a 403 (or a 404) might now mean about anything.</br></br>
+A server that wishes to make public why the request has been forbidden can describe that reason in the response payload (if any).</br></br>